k-Gillespie/k-Gillespie/README.md

 - 👀 I’m interested in Hello World.
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on a skateboard.
-- 📫 How to reach me.
-Don't.
-I'm a Warrant Officer.

 <!---
 k-Gillespie/k-Gillespie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.